google/WebFundamentals/src/_langs/en/tools/profile-performance/rendering-tools/analyze-runtime.markdown

 ## How to identify paint and composite bottlenecks

 Paint is the process of filling in pixels and is often the most costly part of the rendering process.
-Trigger layout, and you trigger paint, since the browser will need to create pixels for the new geometry.

 If you've noticed that your page is janky in anyway, for example, scrolling isn't smooth, then more likely than not, you've got paint problems.

 Compositing is where the painted parts of the page are put together for displaying on screen.